prathamshirol/prathamshirol/README.md

-## Hi there 👋
+## Hi 👋, I'm Pratham Shirol

  [![HitCount](https://hits.dwyl.com/prathamshirol/prathamshirol.svg?style=flat-square&show=unique)](http://hits.dwyl.com/prathamshirol/prathamshirol)

-I'm Pratham, a final-year Computer Science undergrad specializing in AI.
+CS & AI student with a passion for deep learning and machine learning.
+Always exploring and innovating in the world of artificial intelligence and coding!

 - 🔭 Working on machine learning and deep learning projects and exploring artificial intelligence.
 - 🌱 Always learning and diving into new AI trends.